RAGULRAAJAN/Install-VMWare-Install-Kali-Linux-and-Install-Sleuth-Kit/README.md

 ## RESULT:
-The setup and installation of VMware, Kali Linux, and Sleuth Kit was completed successfully.
+The setup and installation of VMware, Kali Linux, and Sleuth Kit was completed successfully..